 Upon deciding to move, the timing of your residency may determine which state to file.
 The state in which you have the longest amount of time as a resident is likely the state in which you can claim bankruptcy.
 You may be required to be a resident in your new state for a certain time period before filing.
 You’ll also want to review exemptions for both states.
 The exemptions include what personal assets are protected when you file.
 While reviewing information for both states, this could be a good opportunity to review credit counseling requirements.

 Comparing information from both states may give you an advantage when it comes to filing your case.
 It may be better for you file in your current state or wait a certain time period after you move to your new state.
-Review questions and concerns with a qualified bankruptcy attorney.
+Its is best to review your questions and concerns with a qualified bankruptcy attorney.
+If you would like to set up a free consultation with one our our bankruptcy attorneys, feel free to give us a call or fill out our contact form.